bareboat-necessities/bbn-wave-period-esp32/README.md

 # bbn-wave-period-esp32

+Boat Heave Sensor on m5stack atomS3.

+m5stack atomS3 is ESP32 microcontroller with built-in IMU MPU6886 (accelerometer and gyroscope)

+Use arduino IDE to compile and upload sketch to esp32

+Check required libraries and version in .github/workflows/build.yaml

+Produces NMEA-0183 XDR sentences over USB (See NmeaXDR.h).
+Baud rate: 115200.

+Mount atomS3 with LCD facing up.

 ## Estimating Wave Height using IMU
 Estimate vessel heave (vertical displacement) in ocean waves using IMU on esp32